HwWobbe/Wip-Main/README.md

   - scope will be impacted by Funding
     - stress a Decade of IFS funding (2 Events) for the 2030s
-      - embraces the completed Standards work and preempts it
+      - embraces the completed Standards work and preempts it = ask about progress and how it should be reported

 - consider Ideas from: BotHww.UniCode
   - link via myGIST(s)